-KV · Cloudflare Workers docs
+KV

 The

 keys property will contain an array of objects describing each key.
-That object will have one to three keys of its own: a
+That object will have one to three keys of its own: the

-name of the key, optionally its expiration value and optionally associated metadata.
-The name is a string, the expiration value is a number and metadata is whatever type was set initially.
-The expiration value will only be returned if the key has an expiration, and will be in the absolute value form, even if it was set in the TTL form.
-Metadata will also only be returned if the given key has non-null associated metadata.
+expiration value will only be returned if the key has an expiration and will be in the absolute value form, even if it was set in the TTL form.
+Any

+metadata will only be returned if the given key has non-null associated metadata.

 Additionally, if